 4. If young people are also in public facing roles (Patron, Ambassador, Media Spokesperson)?

-5. Whether the organisation point to an audit, assessment or benchmark* of its policy and practice against national standards or Quality Mark* which includes young people’s feedback?
+5. Whether the organisation can point to an audit, assessment or benchmark* of its policy and practice against national standards or a Quality Mark* which includes young people’s feedback?

 6. If it does not have 1-5, but is committed to achieving these goals – does it set out how, and by when?